Boris_2009_2

 1997

-IEEE Engineering in Medicine and Biology, Baltimore Chapter, Baltimore, Maryland, USA - "Detection of Coronary Ischemia using Time-Frequency Methods"
+IEEE Engineering in Medicine and Biology, Baltimore Chapter - “Detection of Coronary Ischemia using Time-Frequency Methods”

 1997

-Mid-Carolina Cardiology - Charlotte, NC, USA - "Differentiation of different ventricular fibrillation patterns in human patients, using autoregressive spectral methods"
+Mid-Carolina Cardiology - Charlotte, NC, USA - “Differentiation of Different Ventricular Fibrillation Types in Human Patients, Using Autoregressive Methods”

 1996

-Institute of Electronic Circuits, Genova, Italy, Section Signal Analysis in Cardiology - SAC - "Wavelet Analysis for Time Frequency Distributions and Multiresolution Orthogonal Decompositions" (Use of compact orthonormal wavelets for data compression and intra-QRS ischemic changes)
+Institute of Electronic Circuits, Genova, Italy - “Wavelet Analysis for Time Frequency Distributions and Multiresolution Orthogonal Decompositions”.

 1996